hpi-bp1819-naumann/shift-detector/docs/source/checks/distinction.rst

 1. The examined columns are 'brand', 'payment', 'description'.
 2. The columns that contain a shift according to the distinction check are 'payment' and 'description'.
-3. The accuracy when the column 'brand' was altered through our algorithm dropped from 89,06% to 83,75%.
+3. The accuracy of the machine learning model when the column 'brand' was altered by the algorithm_ dropped from 89,06% to 83,75%.
+The larger the difference between these two values, the larger the shift in the column.
 Columns 'payment' and 'description' respectively.
-4. A report of the underlying machine learning.
-How good was it able to identify an entry from the ``data_set_1``, ``data_set_2``, etc.
+4. A report of the underlying machine learning model.
+How well was it able to identify an entry from the ``data_set_1``, ``data_set_2``, etc.

 This tells you that:

-1. That there is a significant shift in the two data set.
+1. There is a significant shift in the two data set.
 2. The column that is most responsible for the shift is 'description' and then 'payment'.
 The column 'brand' does not fall under the threshold and is therefore not considered shifted.